algolabra-hy/algolabra-hy.github.io/_pages/en/ai_platform.md

 #### Currently Supported Features
 Currently, the AI platform supports **chess** and **Connect Four**.
 The local version of the AI platform (which runs on your computer) works on **Linux computers** (at least on the freshman laptop).
 The platform does not work on the shared disks of the university stationary computers.
-Based on current (5.6.2025) information, the platform might require root access to the computer, we are investigating.

 If you encounter the error message "no module called pex" while using it, you can try installing the Pex library by following [these instructions](https://pypi.org/project/pex/).
 **Note:** The AI platform does not work on virtual machines.

+#### Debug information

+- **24.6.2025** if running ./tira-ai-local fails with an error related to sandboxing, a workaround is to run with the command line argument --no-sandbox.
+This corresponds to solution number two listed [here](https://authmane512.medium.com/solve-the-suid-sandbox-helper-binary-was-found-but-is-not-configured-correctly-3-solutions-4f1425a9a76c) and works on a fuksiläppäri.
+Other solutions can also work but are untested.

 ## AI-Platform – A Development-Supporting Framework for AIs